-If you are a frequent computer user, you probably have come across VPN Error 789.
+If you are a frequent computer user, you probably have encountered VPN Error 789.
 This is a common problem and error that occurs on single-user computers.

 Why use a VPN?

 A VPN is a Virtual Private Network.
-As the name suggests, it makes it possible for one to have online privacy.
-The VPN achieves privacy and anonymity by creating a private network, operating on the Public Internet Connectivity.
-This means that despite being on the Wide Web, one is virtually on a scaled-down network.
+As the name suggests, it allows one to have online privacy.
+The VPN achieves privacy and anonymity by creating a private network operating on Public Internet Connectivity.
+This means that despite being on the Wide Web, one is on a scaled-down network.

 As technology advances, different VPNs have been designed.
 They come with different functionalities, depending on the desired results.
 Some are free, while others are paid.
 In most cases, the efficiency of the VPN depends on its type, design, and nature of availability to the public.

-It can be argued that it is probably without a doubt that a paid-for VPN is more effective and efficient compared to a free one.
-As mentioned, some VPNs are free, with some limitations where others come with a small fee giving the full suite of features.
+It can be argued that is probably, without a doubt, a paid-for VPN is more effective and efficient compared to a free one.
+As mentioned, some VPNs are free, with some limitations, whereas others come with a small fee giving the full suite of features.

-Different users attest to the challenge of getting error as they use the above-mentioned VPNs.
-Different reasons lead to these errors and will be mentioned in the sections that follow.
+Different users attest to the challenge of getting errors using the VPNs mentioned above.
+Different reasons lead to these errors and will be mentioned in the following sections.
 The common error is VPN Error 789.

 When using a personal computer, the error reads, “VPN Error 789: The L2TP Connection Attempt Failed.”

-This is one error that should not send shivers down your spine, as I will be proving the best solutions for the error.
+This is one error that should not send shivers down your spine, as I will be providing the best solutions for the error.
 The solutions are effective and work in a minute of troubleshooting.
-Even though solving it is an easy process, it is important to understand some of the causes of Error 789.
+Even though solving it is easy, it is important to understand some of the causes of Error 789.

 Possible Causes of VPN Error 789 in Windows 7/10

-On one side, it could be an indication that your computer is wrongly configured to connect to the VPN.
-On the other side, it could be an indication that the VPN being used is not functioning correctly, and therefore, rejecting connections from the PC.
+On one side, it could indicate that your computer is wrongly configured to connect to the VPN.
+On the other side, it could indicate that the VPN being used is not functioning correctly and, therefore, rejects connections from the PC.

-When the computer is configured wrongly, any attempts that are meant to connect to the VPN are dropped before they reach any server for instance.
+When the computer is configured wrongly, any attempts meant to connect to the VPN are dropped before they reach any server, for instance.

 - Existence of NAT in the Network

 This is the first cause of Error 789.
-It occurs in a scenario where the PC or the VPN client or PC server is logically behind a Network Address Translation.
-If the correcting NAT is not implemented, then requests are blocked, and network addresses are not resolved as they should be translated.
+It occurs when the PC, the VPN client, or the PC server is logically behind a Network Address Translation.
+If the correcting NAT is not implemented, requests are blocked, and network addresses are not resolved as they should be translated.

 - Machine Certificate Error

-When the Machine or PC certificate or that of the root machine is not visible in the network or does not have the right authentication protocols, a machine error occurs, and this could lead to Error 789.
-It is important to note that when a machine certificate is not visible, it means that it is not available in the network.
+When the Machine or PC certificate or that of the root machine is not visible in the network or does not have the right authentication protocols, a machine error occurs, which could lead to Error 789.
+It is important to note that when a machine certificate is not visible, it is unavailable in the network.

 - Missing Registry keys

-When Registry keys are missing, then it will mean that your machine will keep losing its connection to the VPN, prompting the occurrence of Error 789.
+When Registry keys are missing, then it means that your machine will keep losing its connection to the VPN, prompting the occurrence of Error 789.
 When Registry keys are missing, it is possible to key them in using the Registry Editor.

 - Disabled IPsec Keying Modules and Policy Agents

-When these two entities are disabled, or stopped, the VPN does not function.
+When these two entities are disabled or stopped, the VPN does not function.
 This is because they are necessary for the functioning of the self-hosted VPNs.
-Therefore, when the two entities are not available for utilization, Error 789 occurs.
+Therefore, when the two entities are unavailable for utilization, Error 789 occurs.

 Fixing VPN Error 789

 The solutions to the error are easy if the right troubleshooting instructions are followed.
-In the Information technology world, and Computer networking, most of the solutions are found through the restarting of computer systems.
+In the Information technology world and Computer networking, most solutions are found through the restarting of computer systems.

-This is the first solution, and to some people, it might sound like a non-solution, but it has been found to work.
-Therefore, when faced with VPN Error 789, the first thing you will want to do is to restart your computer and try to connect to the VPN again, if the error does not appear, then there you have solved the problem.
+This is the first solution; to some people, it might sound like a non-solution, but it has been found to work.
+Therefore, when faced with VPN Error 789, you first want to restart your computer and try to connect to the VPN again.
+If the error does not appear, you have solved the problem there.

 If the problem persists even after the restart, the following troubleshooting guidelines should help you solve the problem.
-It is important to note that one does not have to try all the solutions, as the first one could be enough to settle your headache.
+It is important to note that one can try only some solutions, as the first could be enough to settle your headache.

 Solution-1: Resetting Network Adaptors

-In the Computing World, Error 789 can occur as a result of an unstable network.
+Error 789 can occur in the Computing World due to an unstable network.
 This can arise as a result of computer Network Adaptors.
 When the network adaptors are not working correctly, the computer’s initiated communication with the VPN will not flow smoothly.
 This causes interruptions that will lead to VPN Error 789.

-To ensure that the problem is not with the network adaptors, what one needs to do is to readjust the network adaptor.
-This is done by the device manager of the computer.
+To ensure that the problem is not with the network adaptors, one needs to readjust the network adaptor.
+The device manager of the computer does this.

-Once your there, all you need to do is to uninstall the drivers, and reinstall them.
+Once you are there, all you need to do is uninstall and reinstall the drivers.
 Make sure that the drivers you reinstall are compatible with your computer.

 Guide to Uninstall and Reinstall Network Drivers on your Computer